-RESOLUTION NO. R2011-10
+RESOLUTION NO. R2013-09

-A RESOLUTION of the Board of the Central Puget Sound Regional Transit Authority selecting the route, profiles, and station locations for the East Link Light Rail Project.
+A RESOLUTION of the Board of the Central Puget Sound Regional Transit Authority selecting the route, profiles, and station locations for the East Link Light Rail Project, and superseding Resolution No. R2011-10.

 WHEREAS, the Central Puget Sound Regional Transit Authority, commonly known as Sound Transit, was formed under RCW Chapters 81.104 and 81.112 for the Pierce, King, and Snohomish Counties region, by action of their respective county councils, pursuant to RCW 81.112.030; and